Welcome to the Lumba group!

-The Lumba Research Group is interested in the molecular mechanisms of dormancy and germination in parasitic plants like Striga hermonthica.
-We use systems biology approaches that integrate genomics, transcriptome and protein-protein interaction data to generate signalling networks underlying Striga germination.
-Our particular focus is on signalling networks of plant hormones such as SL (strigolactone), GA and ABA.
+We are group of diverse and collaborative researchers interested in the molecular mechanisms of dormancy and germination in plants.
+We use systems biology approaches that integrate genomics, transcriptomics and protein-protein interaction data to generate signalling networks underlying germination in the model plant Arabidopsis thaliana and in parasitic plants, such as Striga hermonthica.